hapsis/Metior/README.md

 6. `sudo service elasticsearch start`
 7. Ensure elasticsearch is running properly by directing your browser to `http://localhost:9200`.
 You should seem some JSON.
+8. Get the latest version of Grafana [here](http://grafana.org/download/).
+9. Unpack the file and keep note of where the `src` directory in this package lives on your machine (you will need this path for Nginx).
+10. Replace `confg.sample.js` in the Grafana `src` directory with the config found in this repo at `conf/grafana/config.js`.
+11. `sudo apt-get install nginx`
+12. `sudo service nginx start`
+13. Ensure Nginx has started by going to the IP address ouptutted by `ifconfig eth0 | grep inet | awk '{ print $2 }'`.
+14. Nginx should already be set up to run at startup, but run `update-rc.d nginx defaults` for good measure.
+15. Add the Nginx configuration file found in this repo at `conf/nginx/metior` to `/etc/nginx/sites-available`.
+16. Remove any other configuration files in `/etc/nginx/sites-available` as well as their corresponding symlinks in `/etc/nginx/sites-enabled`.
+17. `ln -s /etc/nginx/sites-available/metior /etc/nginx/sites-enabled/metior`
+18. Replace all instances of <PATH_TO_GRAFANA> in the metior Nginx configuration file with the path to Grafana on your system.
+19. `sudo service nginx restart`
+20. Check `localhost` and ensure that Grafana is running.